What is a co-operative?

 The co-operative model works best when a group wants a high degree of equity or equality between shareholders/members of the co-operative.

 The opportunities for forming a co-operative are endless, but a few examples include:

 Small business succession planning.
 In this case, a co-op can provide a group or community-based business buy-out option for small business owners who want to retire.

 Increasing marketing capacity for producers.
-Producers can form a co-op (like cranberry farmers did in creating Ocean Spray), to market their products under a single brand and to a much broader, sometimes global, marketplace.
+Producers can form a co-op (like cranberry farmers did when they created Ocean Spray), to market their products under a single brand and to a much broader, sometimes global, marketplace.

 Cross-community partnership.
 In this case, a co-op is formed to govern a relationship between municipalities, First Nations, or corporations.

 Utilities.
 A co-op can create purchasing power and operational efficiencies for groups looking to increase access to vital utilities, such as power.

 Local Investment: People can use a co-op to pool investment funds and support local entrepreneurs and economic development.

 What are the disadvantages of the model?